-NOTE: Please call ahead to verify a district office's address and its services or visit the Department's website at www.revenue.state.pa.us for information.
-Taxpayer assistance hours are 9 a.m. to 12 p.m. and from 1 to 4 p.m.
+NOTE: Please call ahead to verify a district office's address and its services or visit the department's website at www.revenue.state.pa.us for information.
+Taxpayer assistance hours are 9 a.m. to noon and from 1 to 4 p.m.